Leah Williamson: 2021–22

 On 16 June 2021, Arsenal announced that Williamson had signed a new one-year contract with the club until the end of the 2021–22 season, with Williamson saying the decision to stay following the departure of manager Joe Montemurro had been tougher than before.
 On November 13, she suffered a signfificant hamstring injury in the match against Tottenham Hotspur.
 Teammate Lotte Wubben-Moy dedicated her goal in the next game to Williamson.
 She returned to play after two months.

 Just seven months after signing the one-year contract, in January 2022, she agreed to a prolonged contract with the club.
 Arsenal did not disclose the duration of the new commitment, but coach Jonas Eidevall stated that Williamson is "a player for us to build Arsenal around".

 2022–23

 On 21 April, she announced her injury from two days prior was a ruptured ACL, ruling her out of the Champions League and the Women's World Cup later that year.

 2023–24

 Williamson returned from injury on 21 January 2024 to play in the League Cup against Reading, where she came on as a substitute for Jen Beattie in the 61st minute and assisted a goal in the 6–0 win.
 In May 2024, Williamson signed a new contract with Arsenal.
 The duration of the contract was not disclosed.
+Speaking about the new contract, Williamson said "“Everyone knows what Arsenal means to me, but I think every time I sign a new contract, I feel that love ignite all over again.
+I’m very happy to be staying and looking forward to the next couple of years."